dmitryikh/nla3d/README.md

 All this sources are massively commented to make it clear how to use it and how to implement new FE into nla3d.

+## Python bindings

+_nla3d_ can be built with python bindings.
+Most of features are already available from python.
+See `Compiling options` above for details of compilation.
+You can found examples of _nla3d_ usage with python in `test/*.py` scripts.

 ## Contacts